Selected Leadership & Outreach

 I currently serve as the Graduate Student Representative for the Video Game Studies Scholarly Interest Group (VGSSIG) at the Society for Cinema and Media Studies.
 I was elected by professors and graduate students to serve a two-year term with VGSSIG's Organizing Committee.
 I have implemented the following while in office:

-I designed and manage an official website for the Video Game Studies Scholarly Interest Group, which can be viewed at www.vgssig.com
+I created and designed an official website for the Video Game Studies Scholarly Interest Group, which can be viewed at www.vgssig.com

 Helped to manage the VGSSIG Mentorship Program, which connects senior video game studies scholars with junior scholars for mentorship, advice, pedagogy and support